jmh530/scan/README.md

 #scan
 ====
-Implements the scan function for the D language
+Implements the scan function for the D language to provide intermediate calculations for std.algorithm's fold.

+Also implements cumulative sum and product.

 ## Installation Notes
 -------